365 Days of Gratitude: Cultivate an Attitude of Gratitude One Day at a Time

 Do gratitude journals really work?

-Depending on how deep you choose to lean into each of the exercises, you will see an increase in your happiness and gratitude that could have life-altering effects on how you view the world around you.
+Depending on how deeply you choose to lean into each of the exercises, you will see an increase in your happiness and gratitude that could have life-altering effects on how you view the world around you.

 Not only am I journaling through the gratitude exercises this year, but I am also encouraging my children, sister, and niece to do the same.